vmware/container-service-extension/docs/CSE_SERVER_MANAGEMENT.md

 This page contains procedures to install and manage Container Service Extension (CSE) on vCloud Director (vCD).
-Users who perform these procedures are cloud administrators with sysadmin access and a solid understanding of vCD management.
+Users who perform these procedures are cloud administrators with `sysadmin` access and a solid understanding of vCD management.

-Procedures on this page make regular use of vcd-cli commands to perform admistrative operations.
+Procedures on this page make regular use of vcd-cli commands to perform administrative operations.
 Please refer to the [vcd-cli documentation](https://vmware.github.io/vcd-cli/) if necessary to familiarize yourself with vcd-cli.